 Movement & Sensory Breaks

 So I thought I’d write a blog post about movement and sensory breaks following on from my YouTube clip (attached below).
 I also go into this topic in a lot more detail in my course which you can learn more about by clicking here.

-I complete weekly school visits to meet with teachers & school- teams to assist with my clients occupational therapy (OT) goals and to ensure their OT needs are being met in the school environment.
+I complete weekly school visits to meet with teachers & school- teams to assist with my client's occupational therapy (OT) goals and to ensure their OT needs are being met in the school environment.
 The response and level of knowledge can vary amongst school teams but the majority of educators are keen to learn and proactive about recommendations.
 It is important to note the complexity of needs in a classroom in recent times and the growing number of students that teachers are required to support without appropriate therapeutic supports & interventions.
-When the My OT University course launched we had hundreds of schools sign up so that they could upskill in areas relating to sensory processing, movement breaks etc. However, their role is more focused around education & therefore it is vital to have an OT involved that is trained in sensory integration to support your child's individual sensory needs within the school environment.
+A teachers role is more focused around education & therefore it is vital to have an OT involved that is trained in sensory integration to support your child's individual sensory needs within the school environment.

 So what are movement & sensory breaks?